2-20-15: The Washington Wizards had another great week last week and head into NBA All Star Weekend posting

 contest while the Mavericks went on to narrowly beat the Wizards by the score of 105-102.
 When the

 week was all said and done the team finished with an overall record of 7-3.
-Get your Wizards tickets for

-next week as the team hosts the Cleveland Cavaliers before heading out on the road to face the
+Next week, the team hosts the Cleveland Cavaliers before heading out on the road to face the

 Milwaukee Bucks.
 Washington will then travel back home to host the Atlanta Hawks before finishing